 Urban water demand is primarily affected by population, economic growth, and water use efficiency.
 Population and economic growth lead to greater water use.
-As the number of residents and jobs grow, the more showers are taken, toilets flushed, and dishes washed.
+As the number of residents and jobs grow, more showers are taken, toilets flushed, and dishes washed.
 Not only does demographic and economic growth affect water demand, so too does the efficiency of water use.

-In the past, some jurisdictions would increase water rates as a technique to promote conservation, under the assumption that water use levels change in response to changes in water prices, improvements in the efficiency of plumbing fixtures, and conservation programs.
-However, as the result of a 2015 court case, water agencies can no longer have tiered water rates to encourage water conservation, and agencies can only set rates based on the cost to provide the service.
+Some jurisdictions implemented tiered water rates as a technique to promote water conservation under the assumption that water use levels change in response to changes in water price.
+As a result of a 2015 court case, agencies can no longer use tiered rates simply as a water conservation incentive.
+However, some water agencies still permitted and used tiered water rates based on the cost of service.
+Other conservation measures include programs specifically designed to reduce customer demand and improve water fixture efficiency.